The user conducting a session that accesses an RLS table may need OVERRIDE privileges if:

 - Accessing table rows or setting row level constraint values cannot be done effectively with the assigned user defaults.

-For additional information on OVERRIDE privileges, see Teradata Vantage™ - Advanced SQL Engine Security Administration, B035-1100.
+For additional information on OVERRIDE privileges, see “Working with Constraint OVERRIDE Privileges” in Teradata Vantage™ - Advanced SQL Engine Security Administration, B035-1100.

 When an OVERRIDE is in effect for a session: